focela/cloud-devops/infrastructure/security-groups/README.md

 Once applied, Terraform will output the following information:

+- `🛡️ gitlab_security_group_id`: The ID of the security group for GitLab
+- `💾 redis_security_group_id`: The ID of the security group for Redis
-- `gitlab_sg_id`: The ID of the Security Group for GitLab.
+- `🗄️ postgres_security_group_id`: The ID of the security group for PostgreSQL (RDS)
-- `postgres_sg_id`: The ID of the Security Group for PostgreSQL.
+- `⚙️ eks_node_security_group_id`: The ID of the security group for EKS nodes
-- `redis_sg_id`: The ID of the Security Group for Redis.
+- `🛠️ eks_control_security_group_id`: The ID of the security group for EKS control plane

 ## 📌 Notes

-- Ensure that only trusted IPs are allowed in the security groups, especially for administrative access via SSH and database connections.
-- These security groups are designed to allow internal communication between GitLab, PostgreSQL, and Redis within the VPC, while restricting access from external networks.
+- Ensure the correct VPC ID and CIDR blocks are provided in the `terraform.tfvars` file.
+- You can customize the allowed inbound traffic by modifying the `allowed_cidr_blocks` in `terraform.tfvars` or directly in the security group definitions.